The OYP is a national leader in shared measurement among Opportunity Youth focused collective impact initiatives.

 Shared Measurement Overview

 The OYP’s shared measurement system began in November 2014, with 9 partner organization’s contributing data on their Opportunity Youth clients.
+As of May 2018 we have completed our 8th round of collection with 11 CBOs and two reengagement high schools reporting.
 All youth included in the shared measurement are tracked along a set of 10 common indicators, with updates occurring at six-month intervals.
-Over the past three years the OYP collaborative has collected data on over 2,000 Opportunity Youth in Santa Clara County.
-The most recent collection round occurred in May 2017, with 13 partner organizations contributing data on their Opportunity Youth clients.
+Over the past four years the OYP collaborative has tracked results for more than 3,000 Opportunity Youth in Santa Clara County.

 Ten Common Indicators